-You look down at your four-year-old son standing beside the cart, his eyes zoned in on the candy display next to you.
-You know it’s much too close to dinner time for him to be eating candy.
+You look down at your four-year-old daughter standing beside the cart, her eyes zoned in on the candy display next to you.
+You know it’s much too close to dinner time for her to be eating candy.

 “No, sweetie,” you say.
 “Not today.”

-You watch as your son’s face contorts in displeasure; his lip pouts out and his eyes widen.
+You watch as your daughter’s face contorts in displeasure; her lip pouts out and her eyes widen.

-“But I want one!” he demands, stomping his foot on the ground.
+“But I want one!” she demands, stomping her foot on the ground.

 Unfortunately, you’ve been here before–many times–and know what’s coming.
 In a panic, you look ahead at the slowly moving line.
 Stuck, you feel you have no choice but to brace for impact and wait for it to start.